AbbieNgXinYi/Istor-a/README.md

 ---
 ### Lighting System

+1) In our setup, we will be using a software called **grandMA3** to program our lights.

+2) To use the software, we need a **grandMA3 Node**.

+3) This node is connected to the laptop via a usb to dmx adapter and dmx cable.

+4) In our setup, we are using LED strips.
+To connect the LED strips the the node, we have used a Light DMX driver.

-1) From our setup, we connect to the Light DMX Driver via HDMI to DMX cable.
+5) This Light DMX Driver is connected to the node via HDMI to DMX cable.

-2) Ensure that there is power to power on the DMX Driver if not the light **(LED Strips)** would not be turned on.
+    The other end is connected to the LED strips via terminal block.

-3) Our lighting system will be used to give users a more immersive and responsive experience by responding to their choices.
+7) Our lighting system will be used to give users a more immersive and responsive experience by responding to their choices.
     *[e.g If they fail, the lights will turn red.]*

 ---